safayetahmedatge/efitutorial/README.md

 # UEFI Tutorial

 This is a tutorial to help developers ramp up on UEFI environment and programming.
-The intended audience is a C programmer with basic knowledge of computer architecture and system programming (paging, adressing modes ... etc).
+(The acronyms UEFI and EFI are used interchangeably) The intended audience is a C programmer with basic knowledge of computer architecture and system programming (paging, adressing modes ... etc).

+1. In the remainder of this page, an overview of UEFI is presented with notes on setting up Ubuntu on an EFI platform.

+2. In [Section 2](pages/section2/section2.md), two UEFI development environments are described with notes on how to set up the two environments and use them.

+3. In [Section 3](pages/section3/section3.md), the UEFI execution environment is described in more detail along with notes on accessing UEFI services.
+Example code is presented.

+4. In [Section 4](pages/section4/section4.md), UEFI Secure Boot is described in detail along with key databases, code signing, and related utilities.

 ## Useful Resources